Ready to see Nutshell in action?

 Your website serves as a virtual storefront for your brand, making it crucial to prioritize certain qualities in its design and functionality.
 Qualities like:

 Most websites feature the same essential elements across every page.
 While some industry-specific exceptions exist, like ecommerce or web applications, the most common and substantial types are used repeatedly.
-To understand what makes a good website, it’s essential to understand these elements.

-To someone unfamiliar with web design, typography might just mean “which font should I use here?”
+To someone unfamiliar with web design, typography might just mean, “Which font should I use here?”
 To a dictionary, typography is “the style and appearance of printed matter.”
 A better definition, especially for digital marketers, comes from our pals at CareerFoundry:

 “In essence, typography is the art of arranging letters and text in a way that makes the copy legible, clear, and visually appealing to the reader.
 Typography involves font style, appearance, and structure, which aims to elicit certain emotions and convey specific messages.”